-Prior to his tenure in industry, Mr. Beighley served as the Program Manager for a robotic Evaluation for the Combating Terrorism Technical Support Office (CTTSO) which was forward deployed to Afghanistan.
-Concurrently, Mr. Beighley provided guidance on the development of small arms for Fabrique Nationale Herstal-USA.
-Mr. Beighley served as the primary liaison to the U.S. Army Armaments Research Development and Engineering Center (ARDEC/Picatinny Arsenal) and USASOC, bridging the gap between end-users and ARDEC engineers to assist in streamlining the acquisition process and facilitating more agile and successful weapons development.
-Previously, while still in the service, he led the team that developed a new assault rifle for the Army Special Operations Command, the HK 416.
+Prior to his tenure in industry, Mr. Beighley served as the Program Manager for an effort focused on a Robotics Operational Evaluation for the Combating Terrorism Technical Support Office (CTTSO) during forward deployment to Afghanistan.
+In that role he supervised personnel, oversaw test and evaluation and provided a success platform for increased program funding now valued at over $3 million.
+During that time, Mr. Beighley provided guidance on the development of small arms for Fabrique Nationale Herstal-US.
+Previously, while still in the service, he led the team that developed a new assault weapon, HK 416 Assault Rifle.
+Mr. Beighley served as the primary liaison to the U.S. Army Armaments Research Development and Engineering Center (ARDEC/Picatinny Arsenal) and USASOC bridging the gap between end-users and ARDEC engineers to assist in streamlining the acquisition process and facilitating more agile and successful weapons development.

 Hon.
 Phillip J. Bond